sign_vectors.utility¶

 Also works for matrices:

-Compute the loops of sign vectors or vectors.
+Compute the classes with same support of given sign vectors.

 EXAMPLES: